 - Organize national dissemination events to establish the Harm Reduction Key Principles as best practice and disseminate the project and outputs.

 All outputs will be available for free and will be published on this website as well as the dates of the dissemination events (planned for spring 2021).
-You can also contact the project officer Ruth Kasper.
+You can also contact the project coordinator Ruth Kasper.

 HR4Homelessness started on the 1st of September 2019 and will run for 2 years.
 It is funded by the Erasmus+ Programme.
 The project involves organisations from the homeless, drug use related and human rights sector: FEANTSA (Belgium/EU- coordinator), Correlation Network / Rainbow Group (NL), Rights Reporter Foundation (HU), Simon Communities of Ireland (Ireland), Health Team City of Copenhagen (DK), Norte Vida (PT) and SMES-B (Belgium) as associate partner.